Knots, highwayman's hitch for mooring a boat

 Highwayman's Hitch

 The main claim to fame of the highwayman's hitch is that it can be quickly untied by pulling the short end.
 The knot just slips out of the ring.
-Its an easy way to cast off without having to untie a knot by hand.
+It's an easy way to cast off without having to untie a knot by hand.
 It is not intended to be a very solid knot but really a convenient way to tie up to a dock before going sailing.

 Tying a Hywayman's Hitch